12/24/2018 – My cockatiel has a swelling on the side of his tongue and the vet is off for the holidays. help!!

-The bird needs antibiotics and an antibiotic ointment on its feet and placed in a short cage without perches with clean paper towels at the bottom.
+The bird needs antibiotics and an antibiotic ointment on their feet and placed in a short cage without perches with clean paper towels at the bottom.

 Preferably a tub or aquarium that forces the bird to not be able to climb at all for a week or so until the feet heal.

 You can approach the store owner and tell the owner how to care for the bird or offer to purchase the bird at a very reduced price.

 Or even offer to take the bird off the owner’s hands at no cost as it may pass from its injuries over time.

 No one will purchase a bird in that condition at full price.